vamc294/VSD-Workshop/README.md

 It is the actual verilog code or set of verilog codes( here in this context) which has the intended functionality to meet the requirement specifications.

 **Test bench**:
-Testbench is a setup to apply stimulus (test_vectors) [test_vectors] (https://en.wikipedia.org/wiki/Test_vector) to design to check its functionality.
+Testbench is a setup to apply stimulus [(test_vectors)](https://en.wikipedia.org/wiki/Test_vector/) to design to check its functionality.
 Testbench doesn't have any primary inputs and outputs.

 **How Simulator works ?**: